Spine surgery - discharge

 Recovery after laminectomy and fusion surgery is longer.
 You will not be able to return to activities as quickly.
 It takes at least 3 to 4 months after surgery for bones to heal well, and healing may continue for at least a year.

 If you had spinal fusion, you will probably be off work for 4 to 6 weeks if you are young and healthy and your job is not very strenuous.
 It may take 4 to 6 months for older people with more extensive surgery to get back to work.

 The length of recovery also depends on how bad your condition was before surgery.

 Your bandages (or tape) may fall off within 7 to 10 days.
 If not, you may remove them yourself if your surgeon says it's OK.

 You may feel numbness or pain around your incision, and it may look a little red.
-Check it every day to see if it:
+Check it every day to see if the incision:

-- Is more red, swollen, or draining extra fluid
+- Is draining extra fluid from the wound

 - Feels warm